 At the end of the fiscal year, costs recovered through the GCR and surcharges are compared to the actual cost of fuel and other applicable costs.
 Customers are then credited or charged for the over recovery or under recovery of costs.
 The GCR and surcharges charge or credit may be updated quarterly or in the subsequent fiscal year to reflect the under recovery or over recovery.
 Changes in the GCR impact the reported amounts of gas revenues but do not affect operating income or net income because they are passed through to the customer without markup.
-At August 31, 2023, approximately \$44.6 million was recorded in other current liabilities for the over recovery of the GCR and surcharges.
-At August 31, 2022, approximately \$6.3 million was recorded in other current assets for the under recovery of the GCR and surcharges.
+At August 31, 2024 and 2023, approximately \$31.4 million and \$44.6 million was recorded in other current liabilities for the over recovery of the GCR and surcharges.
 The GCR comprises the purchased gas costs plus the gas adjustment charge minus the interruptible revenue credit.